Table of Contents[Hide][Show]

 Best Lightweight Double Stroller: Budget Option

 The Baby Trend Lightweight Double Stroller was the obvious choice for me.
 At 20.7 pounds, and accommodating up to 100 lbs, it has the most options for the lightest weight.
 It has a really great sun visor, reclining seats, and adjustable leg rests.
+Perfect if you need to lug around a stroller for Disney that folds down easily and keeps kids comfortable.

 Best Lightweight Double Stroller: Luxury Option

 This was a difficult category.
 After changing my mind twice, I finally went with the perennial favorite: Baby Jogger.
 The City Tour 2 Double stroller has replaced the much-loved City Mini double, and is even better.
 Suitable from birth with the infant carry cot bassinet accessory, The City Tour Double can hold kids up to 33 pounds in each seat, and weighs only 23.21 pounds.
 As with the City Mini baby stroller, the ride will be smooth on rubber tires, it has multi-position leg rests and the visor/sun shade is UPF 50.
+This Disney approved double stroller meets all the stroller size restrictions.

 Best Lightweight Double Stroller: Honorable Mention